 After getting used to the basic customs and essential culture of the country, I was presented with a chance to adventure through the jungle of Manu National Park.
-Recognizing this as a rare opportunity, I quickly accepted the offer; it was honestly one of the best and wisest choices I have made in my life.
-This article is to tell you that if you are ever given the chance to journey into the Jungle of Manu, you should also immediately seize it with open arms and an excited, eager spirit.
+Recognizing that this was a rare opportunity, I quickly accepted the offer – and it turned out to be one of the best and wisest choices I have made in my life.
+This article is to tell you that if you ever have the chance to venture into the jungle of Manu, you should seize it with open arms.

-Peru in general is a country engrossed in a variety of nature that will both empower you with a feeling of wonder and humble you with a sense of awe.
-Perhaps this sounds like an exaggeration, but I promise that if you let yourself go and experience all that this country has to offer you will feel it.
+Peru, in general, is a country engrossed in a variety of nature that will both empower you with a feeling of wonder and humble you with a sense of awe.
+Perhaps this sounds like an exaggeration, but I promise that if you let yourself go and experience all that this country has to offer, you too will feel it.

-Cusco itself serves as a great go-between in Peru to travel to different landscapes and attractions.
+Cusco serves as a great go-between in Peru to travel to different landscapes and attractions.
 One moment, you’ll be in the high mountains bumping into alpacas and the next you’ll be in the jungle watching monkeys.
 More on those amazing animals later.
-Let’s get into what this article is all about: The Jungle.
+Let’s get into what this article is all about – the jungle.

 The jungle.
 A place where you are surrounded by elements that are splendidly indifferent.
-If you have ever experienced the “concrete jungle” of a major city like New York, London, or Tokyo, you are familiar with paved roads with street signs, buildings with air conditioning, and a variety of venues and shops that provide you with packaged goods and an assortment of other merchandise.
+If you have ever experienced a “concrete jungle” of a major city like New York, London, or Tokyo; you are familiar with paved roads, street signs, buildings with air conditioning, and a variety of venues and shops.
 Everything has been designed to make your life run as smoothly and efficiently as possible.

 The Journey Begins

-My journey into the jungle started in the city of Cusco, at an altitude of about 11810 ft (3600 m) with hills covered in hodgepodge of buildings and houses that seem outdated by modern standards, but cozy all the same.
-I had spent a couple weeks acclimating to the thin air of the altitude.
+My journey into the jungle started in the city of Cusco, at an altitude of about 11,810ft (3,600m) with hills covered in a hodgepodge of buildings and houses that seem outdated by modern standards, but cosy all the same.
+I had spent a couple weeks acclimating to the region’s thin air.

-Anyways, after we packed up all of our food, clothing, and supplies into our van, we hit the Peruvian road.
+Anyway, after we packed up all of our food, clothing, and supplies into our van; we hit the Peruvian road.
 Our first destination was a pre-Inca cemetery site called Ninamarca.
 Around 30 small, hunched towers called chullpas covered the hill while the morning sun cast a gentle orange glow on them.
-I was thrust back hundreds of years into the past when I learned that these chullpas were small shrines erected for nobles after they had passed away.
+I was thrust back hundreds of years when I learned that these chullpas were small shrines erected for nobles after they had passed away.
 It was an incredible thought to realize that these constructions had been built by hands that had laid stone and rock such a long time ago.

 We hiked around the hill for a while, before we hopped back into the van.
-The next part of the ride was… well, it was interesting.
+The next part of the ride was… well, interesting.
 If you come from a more developed city in Europe or America, then some of the roads here might shock you a little bit.
 Shortly after leaving Ninamarca, we embarked onto an unpaved road.
-Our driver was great, so the road itself wasn’t really an issue; however, the lack of road was.
+Our driver was great, so the road itself wasn’t really an issue – however, the lack of road was.

-I was awoken from a nap when we stopped in the middle of the road only to find that in front of us the road stopped.
+I was awoken from a nap when we stopped in the middle of the road only to find that in front of us, the road stopped.
 Or rather, the road was completely covered in dirt and rock.
 I even saw the occasional boulder roll down the hill from where a tractor was nudging them along.
 Construction workers and equipment surround the obstruction.
-The workers assured us, in Spanish that was too quick for me to pick up, that the road would be clear momentarily.
-Peruvians often possess a very tranquilo (calm, peaceful, chill) attitude that encourages you to take things easy and not view them as real problems, but rather like temporary road blocks.
+The workers assured us, in Spanish that was too quick for me to pick up, that the road would clear momentarily.
+Peruvians often possess a very “tranquilo” (calm, peaceful, chill) attitude that encourages you to take things easy and not view them as real problems, similar to temporary roadblocks.
 And sure enough, our roadblock was soon out of the way and we were moving along.
-That is, until we ran into another road block.
-And then another one.
+That is until we ran into another roadblock… and another one.

-After we got past our three temporary road blocks, we arrived at the small, charming town of Paucartambo.
-We encountered local woman washing and brushing the street in colorful hats and aprons that delicately contrasted with the brown and grey stone under their feet.
+After we got past our three temporary roadblocks, we arrived at the small, charming town of Paucartambo.
+We encountered local woman washing and brushing the street in colorful hats and aprons, that delicately contrasted with the brown and grey stone beneath them.
 A small museum taught us about the town’s traditions and associated celebrations, especially how they mixed with the local brand of Christianity.
-I was fascintated to learn that towns like this, called tambos (hence Paucartambo), served as checkpoints for Inca messengers.
+I was fascinated to learn that towns like this, called tambos (hence Paucartambo), served as checkpoints for Inca messengers.
 These messengers would run from one tambo to another transporting a message.
 As soon as one messenger arrived at a tambo, he would rest while another messenger would carry the message to the next tambo.
 This allowed for messages to be delivered very quickly across the empire.
 If only they had learned of the wheel, they would have had a lot less sore feet.

 Into the Wild

 Diving into the cloud forest, the landscape started to change into a jumble of exotic plants and trees.
-The sounds of birds started to echo through the moist air and the roads narrowed to the point that when you looked out the passenger side window you saw great drop into an ocean of green.
+The sounds of birds echoed through the moist air and the roads narrowed to the point that when you looked out the passenger-side window, you saw a drop into an ocean of green.
 Along the way, we stopped several times to look at a diverse range of gorgeous, colorful birds that sang songs throughout the forest.

-Before heading off to sleep, we took a nearby trail into the jungle to experience what the local night life was like.
-It turns out it’s pitch black if you have no lights, which is something I’d never intend to be without at night in the jungle.
-It was a terrifically terrifying experience, I just wish we had found some tarantulas.
+Before heading to bed, we took a nearby trail into the jungle to experience what the local nightlife was like.
+It turns out that its pitch black if you have no lights, which is something I’d never intend to be without at night in the jungle.
+It was a terrifying experience, I just wish we had found some tarantulas.

-As we voyaged down the Madre de Dios river, a nice breeze brushed off my sweat and left me feeling refreshed as I breathed in air full of rich oxygen that the copious amount of plants had generously supplied.
-The whole boat ride was one of the most soothing experiences of my life.
-It was virtually impossible to be stressed with the wind calmly rushing past me, a warm sun bathing me in light, and the smell of freshly carved water rising up into my nose, possessing me with tranquilo.
+As we voyaged down the Madre de Dios river, a nice breeze brushed off my sweat and left me feeling refreshed as I breathed in the oxygen-rich air that the copious amount of plants had generously supplied.
+The boat ride was one of the most soothing experiences of my life.
+It was virtually impossible to be stressed with the wind calmly rushing past me, a warm sun bathing me in light, and the smell of freshly carved water rising up into my nose, possessing me with “tranquilo”.
 And that’s not even mentioning the beautiful vista of river and jungle spread out before me across the entire horizon.

-After traveling along the river for about 40 minutes and reluctantly getting off the boat, we had arrived at our riverside lodge.
-And guess what… No Electricity!
+After traveling along the river for 40 minutes and reluctantly getting off the boat, we had arrived at our riverside lodge.
+And guess what… no electricity!
 I was really in the deep jungle now.
 And so were the mosquitos.
 I honestly still don’t know why mosquitos exist, I refuse to accept that there is any justifiable reason.
-Just be sure to bring insect repellent and you use your mosquito net when you sleep at night.
+Just be sure to bring insect repellent and use your mosquito net when you sleep at night.

 I also began to feel a bit exhausted.
-We trekked back to our boat and along the way I got to sip a bit of somewhat gingery water from a chute of caña brava.
-When we got back to the lodge the night was settling in and only the small light of flashlights pierced through the approaching darkness.
+We trekked back to our boat and along the way, I got to sip a bit of somewhat gingery water from a chute of caña brava.
+When we got back to the lodge, the night was settling in and only the weak light of flashlights pierced through the approaching darkness.
 After enjoying dinner, I collapsed onto my bed and settled in for a rest that welcomed me swiftly.

-Then my alarm went off at 4:15 am and it was back out into the wild.
-This time we went to go watch flocks of macaws (parrots) come to a clay lick to get some tasty, natural minerals from it.
+Then, my alarm went off at 4:15 AM and it was back out into the wild.
+This time we went to go watch flocks of macaws (parrots) come to a clay lick to receive their tasty, natural minerals.
 Unfortunately, I forgot my binoculars.
 Fortunately, some researchers who were observing the clay lick, let me borrow their telescope of sorts.
 However, I only watched the clay lick for awhile because I couldn’t ignore the beautiful sunrise that was going on behind me.
 I found a log that had washed up on the rocky shore and nuzzled myself into it’s most comfortable nook.
 Sitting there, drowsy yet peaceful, I bathed in the rising sun.